Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

         </div>
     </div>

-If the `form` has the `form-horizontal` class, you can set the column widths with the `cols` attribute.
+If the `form` `.form-horizontal`, you can set the column widths with the `cols` attribute.
 The first item in each array ref is for the label, and the second for the input.

+# OPTIONS

+Some options are available:

+    $app->plugin('BootstrapHelpers', {
+        tag_prefix => 'bs',
+        shortcut_prefix => 'set',
+        init_shortcuts => 1,
+    });

+## tag\_prefix

+Default: `undef`

+If you want to you change the name of the tag helpers, by applying a prefix.
+These are not aliases, by using the prefix to original names are no longer available.
+The following rules are used:

+- If the option is missing, or is `undef`, there is no prefix.
+- If the option is set to the empty string, the prefix is `_`.
+That is, `panel` is now used as `_panel`.
+- If the option is set to any other string, the prefix is that string followed by `_`.
+If you set `tag_prefix => 'bs'`, then `panel` is now used as `bs_panel`.

+## shortcut\_prefix

+Default: `undef`

+This is similar to `tag_prefix`, but is instead applied to the shortcuts.
+The same rules applies.

+## init\_shortcuts

+If you don't want the shortcuts setup at all, set this option to a defined but false value.

+All functionality is available, but instead of `warning` you must now use `__warning => 1`.
+That is why they are shortcuts.

 # AUTHOR